Pawtang/roguelike/README.md

 index:11
 mazeSetup is on index:468
 it randomly picks coordinates and checks to see if there's an event there yet for the entrance, exit, and shops.
-Then, it iterates through the whole maze and randomly generates events for all of them.
+Then, it iterates through the whole maze and randomly generates events for all of them that do not have event = wall, shopRoom, exit, or entrance.